top of page

 CJ Campbell: Ships & Pork-barrels

-CJ Campbell exploded from his seat on the floor of the House of Commons.
+Ottawa - April 17, 1878 CJ Campbell exploded from his seat on the floor of the House of Commons.
 After almost 24 hours of steady debate, and far too many drinks, his Scottish warrior blood was boiling.
 The Honourable Charles J. Campbell.
-(Parliament of Canada) Campbell – then 59, stumbled his way through the crowded rows of official opposition parliamentarians, seated two to a desk and past the leader of the party Sir John A. McDonald and his top lieutenant Charles Tupper, both fathers of Confederat
+(Parliament of Canada) Campbell – then 59, stumbled his way from the back bench, through the crowded rows of official opposition parliamentarians, seated two to a desk and past the leader of the party Sir John A. McDonald and his top lieutena

 Jocelyn